Opioid Epidemic: Medical Providers and Pharmacists

 Naloxone Standing Order and Medical Amnesty Law

-Georgia has a standing order which permits anyone to buy at a pharmacy without a prescription.
+Georgia has a which permits anyone to buy at a pharmacy without a prescription.

 Georgia also has a Medical Amnesty Law, which provides civil and criminal immunity for administration of Naloxone, in addition to limited immunity for possession of drugs or drug paraphernalia to those seeking medical attention for themselves or someone else.